Essential Life Hacks for Skiing in Europe

 • Boot warmers: a standard European luxury - just do it correctly.

 • Resort signage: like European road signs, once you learn the system it’s actually simple.
-If it’s still hard, hire a ski sommelier who knows where to go.
+If it is still hard, hire a ski sommelier who knows where to go.

 • Tourism office: your English-speaking friends who will open surprisingly awesome doors.